phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 [source code]: #TODO

 ## Overview
 When you turn on a computer, it loads the BIOS.
-First it runs self test and initialization routines of the hardware.
+It first runs self test and initialization routines of the hardware.
 Then it looks for bootable devices.
 If it finds one, the control is transferred to its _bootloader_, which is a small portion of executable code stored at the device's beginning.
 The bootloader has to determine the location of the kernel image on the device and load it into memory.
-It also needs to switch the CPU to the so-called [Protected Mode] because CPUs start in the very limited [Real Mode] by default (to be compatible to programs from 1978).
+It also needs to switch the CPU to the so-called [Protected Mode] because x86 CPUs start in the very limited [Real Mode] by default (to be compatible to programs from 1978).

 We won't write a bootloader because that would be a complex project on its own (if you really want to do it, check out [_Rolling Your Own Bootloader_]).
 Instead we will use one of the [many well-tested bootloaders][bootloader comparison] out there.
 But which one?